Latest posts by Brad Smith (see all)

 (First one, hands down.)

-They’re not identical, but very similar on many cases.
+They’re not identical, but each grammar checker app is very similar on many cases.

 Picking one over the other feels a little like splitting hairs.

 But they do diverge on a few points.
-One’s accuracy is a little better, while another’s pricing is much lower.
+One’s grammatical errors accuracy is a little better, while another’s pricing is much lower.

-Here are the five key ingredients we’ll review in this guide:
+Here are the five key grammar checker ingredients app we’ll review in this guide:

 - Limitations & Device Usage